merge-lab/merge-lab.github.io/content/people.md

 ## Prospective Lab Members
 If you would like to join MERGe Lab, please read [**this FAQ page**](https://lillych.in/faq/admissions/).
 * Prospective PhD students should apply to UT Austin before contacting Lilly.
-* Current UT students and prospective postdocs should email Lilly directly.
+* Current UT students and prospective postdocs should email Lilly directly with a resume.

 ## Current Lab Members
 <!-- image link, alt text + as many rows as you want -->